alvinj/KotlinQuickReference/README.md

 ## Contributing

-If you’re interested in contributing to this book, please read the notes that follow about writing styles, coding standards, examples, and building the book and website.
+If you’re interested in contributing to this book, please read the notes that follow about writing style, coding standards, examples, and building the book and website.

 To find areas where you can contribute:

 - Search the *Chapters* directory for `TODO` tags (i.e., `grep TODO *.md`)
 - Look at the [open issues](https://github.com/alvinj/KotlinQuickReference/issues) for this project on Github

+I added a Contributors chapter to the book, and for those who contribute I’ll be glad to link to your Twitter or Github profile.